debo-paul131/traffic-signal-controller/README.md

 sbt "run greentime-  NUMBER-OF-SECONDS"

-Eg : If you want to give the green signal an interval to 15 seconds , use sbt "run greentime- 15"
+Eg : If you want to give green signal an interval of 15 seconds , then sbt "run greentime- 15"

 ## Help